lafonpaul/ml_pipeline/README.md

 ## Conclusion

-The results of this project show that it is possible to create a machine learning model that can predict the career length of basketball players with a high accuracy.
-This model can be used by basketball teams to identify players who have the potential for a long career.
+This notebook shows how to create a pipeline to create a machine learning model that can predict the career length of basketball players.